neerajsinghjr/dsa/study-notes/T001_Python.md

 Support for descriptors.
 Specifically, the following constructs are made possible with descriptors:

-classmethod: A method that receives the class as an implicit argument instead of the instance. staticmethod: A method that does not receive the implicit argument self as a first argument. properties with property: Create functions for managing the getting, setting and deleting of an attribute.
+- `classmethod`: A method that receives the class as an implicit argument instead of the instance. staticmethod: A method that does not receive the implicit argument self as a first argument. properties with property: Create functions for managing the getting, setting and deleting of an attribute.

-__slots__: Saves memory consumptions of a class and also results in faster attribute access.
+- `__slots__`: Saves memory consumptions of a class and also results in faster attribute access.
 Of course, it does impose limitations.
 The __new__ static
   method: lets you customize how new class instances are created.

-Method resolution order (MRO): in what order the base classes of a class will be searched when trying to resolve which method to call.
+- `Method resolution order` (MRO): in what order the base classes of a class will be searched when trying to resolve which method to call.

 Related to MRO, super calls.
 Also see, super() considered super.